 JEE Advanced Application Form

 Soon after the declaration of JEE Main results, the conducting authority for JEE Advanced exam will release the application form and other items.
-For 2019, IIT Roorkee has announced that the application forms will be available from May 3rd onwards.
-The last day to submit the form is mentioned as 9th May and the application fees have to be paid within 10th May.
-The top 2.24 Lakh candidates from JEE Mains will be eligible for IIT JEE Advanced exam.
+For 2020, IIT Delhi will be in charge of releasing the application forms and they should be available from the first week of May.
+The students have to first register themselves on the official website and then fill the application form.
+They have to submit the form online along with the application fees.
+The top 2.50 lakh candidates from JEE Mains will be eligible for IIT JEE Advanced exam.

 We have laid out the steps that can be followed by the students for successful submission of JEE Advanced application form.